ePages-de/soapclient/README.md

 }
 ```

-2. Add a dependency to epages-soapclient.
+2. Add a dependency to epages-soapclients.
 ```
 dependencies {
     // dependency for shop webservices